LilySu/TwitOff/README.md

     raise UndefinedValueError('{} not found.
 Declare it as envvar or define a default value.'.format(option)) decouple.UndefinedValueError: 'twitter api key' not found.
 Declare it as envvar or define a default value.

-     #Went through tutorial again to 1:00:00, did not use pipenv:
+# Went through tutorial again to 1:00:00, did not use pipenv:  flask run -h 0.0.0.0 -p 8000

 raise UndefinedValueError('{} not found.
 Declare it as envvar or define a default value.'.format(option)) decouple.UndefinedValueError: <mytwitterfirstapikey> not found.
 Declare it as envvar or define a default value.